axel-t81/google-calendar-economic-events/README.md

 # google-calendar-economic-events

+### Description
+**v1**
-v1 A small website that collects economic calendar events via an API, loads them into an embedded Google Calendar, and allows visitors to download/access the public calendar
+An app that collects economic calendar events via APIs, loads them into an embedded Google Calendar, and allows visitors to download/access the public calendar.
+**v2**

-v2 After finding it difficult to find a free API for an Economic Calendar, the project has pivoted to an Earnings Calendar where I was able to find a free API.
+After difficulty finding a free API for an Economic Calendar, the project has pivoted to Earnings Calendar applications.
+The same concept holds, but the app now pulls earnings announcements rather than economic data announcements.

+### Current Goal
+Assess to see if the v1 Economics Calendar is still unviable (as this is the preferred model), and review the current code to see where we are and what's next.